Riyaonweb/Ableton-Website/README.md

 <h1>Ableton Website - Frontend Practice Level 1</h1>

 This project is a part of my Frontend Practice Level 1, aimed at my HTML, CSS, and JavaScript skills.
-This Website mimics the official Ableton website, showcasing a unique grid layout and a mega menu.
+This Website mimics the official <a href="https://www.ableton.com/en/about/">Ableton website</a>, showcasing a unique grid layout and a mega menu.

 <h3>Features</h3>
 Unique Grid layout<br>